bikeshaving/crank/website/documents/guides/04-handling-events.md

 renderer.render(<Counter />, document.body);
 ```

+While the `removeEventListener()` method is implemented, you do not have to call the `removeEventListener()` method if you merely want to remove event listeners when the component is unmounted.

 ## Dispatching Events
 Crank contexts implement the full EventTarget interface, meaning you can use [the `dispatchEvent` method](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent) and [the `CustomEvent` class](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) to dispatch custom events to ancestor components: